 A stroke is the third-leading cause of death in the United States and the leading cause of long-term disability.
-The experienced team at North Atlanta Vascular Clinic, with offices in Johns Creek, Cumming, Roswell, and Lawrenceville, Georgia, can assess your risk of a stroke and provide care that may help prevent you from having a stroke.
+The experienced team at North Atlanta Vascular Clinic, with offices in Suwanee, Cumming, Roswell, and Lawrenceville, Georgia, can assess your risk of a stroke and provide care that may help prevent you from having a stroke.
 For an evaluation, call the office nearest you today or request an appointment online.Book Online

 A stroke is a medical emergency that occurs when blood supply to your brain is cut off or significantly diminished.
 Lack of oxygen for a prolonged period of time leads to tissue death and may affect body function.
 The lack of blood flow may occur from various causes, including: